 - Only one spouse worked outside the home during the marriage.

 - One spouse is self-employed.
-(When there isn’t a W-2, it can be easier for a spouse to under-report income).
+When there isn’t a W-2, it’s easier to under-report income.

-- One spouse initiated the divorce and it’s clear s/he has been privately planning the divorce for some time.
+- A spouse has been privately planning the divorce for some time.

-- One spouse is not being forth coming with bills, pay stubs, account statements, etc… even when requested by the other party.
+- One spouse is not being forth coming with bills, pay stubs, account statements, etc.

-- One spouse persistently insists that financial documents aren’t needed, and adamantly tries to convince the other spouse to trust his/her ‘word’ when it comes to reporting the amount/value of a marital asset.
+- A spouse insists that financial documents aren’t needed and adamantly tries to convince the other spouse to trust his or her ‘word’.

-- One spouse wants to quickly rush through the divorce, and is dismissive when the other spouse asks questions.
+- One spouse wants to quickly rush through the divorce.

-- One spouse tries to convince the other spouse that a divorce lawyer is not needed.
+- One spouse tries to convince the other that a divorce lawyer is not needed.

 Top Hidden and Overlooked Marital Assets

-In addition to being mindful of your circumstances, it’s also advantageous to know the types of marital assets that are more commonly hidden during a divorce.
-In general, marital assets that have great value and aren’t easily visible to the other spouse tend to be more tempting to hide.
+In addition to being mindful of red flags, know the types of marital assets that are more commonly hidden during a divorce.
+In general, spouses are more tempted to hide marital assets that have great value and aren’t easily visible to the other spouse.

 Thus, some commonly hidden assets in divorce include the following: